bry/bry/README.md

 [![Sportsara profile](https://media.sportsara.com/site/default-profile-desktop-v1.webp?v=2)](https://sportsara.com)

 - How to Use Sportsara:
-  1. Setup a game
+  1. Setup a doubles game, invite 3 players
   2. Play the game IRL
   3. Record final game scores in Sportsara

-  4. Enjoy updated anlaytics & sports profile
+  Enjoy updated anlaytics & sports profile
 - How Sportsara Works:
   - For every badminton game final scores recorded:
     - An estimated 1 calorie burned per point played will be tallied for each player